Do you spend more time preparing to do things than actually getting things done?

 There are a lot of tools, services, and products to choose from.
 When people aren’t really ready to get in the game, they spend excessive amounts of time selecting between them.

-When people still want to talk about what they’re about to do but aren’t ready to do it, they find reasons that the existing tools and services won’t work for them.
-That means they have to delay the start to develop the skills or systems to do things the hard way.
+When people want to talk about what they’re going to do but aren’t ready to do it, they find reasons that their existing tools and services aren’t good enough.

 That’s more BS.